 Tennessee Purple Coneflower

-Tennessee purple coneflower is a pretty perennial flower.
-It has dark green, lance-shaped leaves.
-In mid-summer, showy, daisy-like flowers bloom on slender stems.
-The flowers have pretty pink petals that turn up rather than drooping down like other coneflowers.
-The cone in the middle of the flowers is darker than eastern purple coneflower.
+Tennessee purple coneflower is a stunning perennial with dark green, lance-shaped leaves.
+In mid-summer, it produces showy, daisy-like flowers on slender stems.
+The flowers feature pretty pink petals that turn upward, unlike other coneflowers, and have a darker central cone compared to the eastern purple coneflower.

-The flowers always face east, so plant it in a location where you'll be able to enjoy the front side of the beautiful blossoms.
+The flowers always face east, so plant them where you can enjoy the front side of the beautiful blossoms.

 Tennessee Purple Coneflower

-Tennessee purple coneflower is a pretty perennial flower.
-It has dark green, lance-shaped leaves.
-In mid-summer, showy, daisy-like flowers bloom on slender stems.
-The flowers have pretty pink petals that turn up rather than drooping down like other coneflowers.
-The cone in the middle of the flowers is darker than eastern purple coneflower.
+Tennessee purple coneflower is a stunning perennial with dark green, lance-shaped leaves.
+In mid-summer, it produces showy, daisy-like flowers on slender stems.
+The flowers feature pretty pink petals that turn upward, unlike other coneflowers, and have a darker central cone compared to the eastern purple coneflower.

-The flowers always face east, so plant it in a location where you'll be able to enjoy the front side of the beautiful blossoms.
+The flowers always face east, so plant them where you can enjoy the front side of the beautiful blossoms.

 Plant details